 STRATEGY METHODS GAUGING SUCCESS RESOURCES What strategies will we pursue as part of this commitment?
 What does this strategy entail?
 How will we know if this strategy is making a difference?
 Include points that will occur during the year that will be helpful in gauging success.
 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?
-Targeted efforts to increase access to school counseling services Addition of a School Counselor Continued access and connecting to outside agencies for both in school and out of school services/programs talking with students and parents data analysis - looking at number of referrals and students receiving counseling services School counselor office/classroo m space to conduct small groups and individual counseling sessions access to community agency resources and programs Tiered system for social emotional support Extend opportunities to teach and review DASA/bullying procedures DASA presentations with Principal/Assistant Principal, SRO, and School Social worker for all grade levels implement restorative circle conversations with counselors, data analysis of Anonymous Alert system School Tool data analysis specifically calendar of scheduled lessons and presentations access to staffing who princip nd principal/assistant pal geared toward culturally regarding DASA complaints will conduct lessons • Trainir nsive conversations ng for students on mous Alert System student survey completion and analysis regarding materials, resources to be provided to review essons completed and yed throughout the year - ing all spaces culturally responsive topics and support provided staff, students, and families Presentations - bullying onent included Teachers, students and families will access/utilize strategies, resources provided
+Targeted efforts to increase access to school counseling services Addition of a School Counselor Continued access and connecting to outside agencies for both in school and out of school services/programs talking with students and parents data analysis - looking at number of referrals and students receiving counseling services School counselor office/classroom space to conduct small groups and individual counseling sessions access to community agency resources and programs Tiered system for social emotional support

+Extend opportunities to teach and review DASA/bullying procedures

+- DASA presentations with Principal/ Assistant Principal, SRO, and School Social worker for all grade levels - implement restorative circle conversations with counselors, SRO,and principal/assistant principal geared toward culturally responsive conversations - Training for students on Anonymous Alert System - PBIS lessons completed and reviewed throughout the year including all spaces - SAVAR Presentations bullying component included